 The Knoxville School of Progressive Education is committed to remaining open while taking special care to maintain the safety of faculty, staff, families, and children.
 As such, we offer online learning for children who must stay home sick.
 Students who complete online learning tasks will be counted as attending class and not marked absent.

 Masks & shields

-All parents/guardians, faculty, staff, and students are required to wear face masks and/or face shields while in an indoor setting.
-In addition, six feet of physical distance will be maintained by students in the classroom, and to the extent possible, children will be assigned and maintain their own desk space in the classroom.
+All parents/guardians, faculty, staff, and students are required to wear face masks while in an indoor setting.
+In addition, six feet of physical distance will be maintained by students in the classroom when practical, and to the extent possible, children will be assigned and maintain their own desk space in the classroom.
 At times, the teacher or staff member will need to be in close physical proximity to your child.
-With appropriate masking or shielding, this is a safe activity.
+With appropriate masking, this is a safe activity.

 The school will follow the cleaning practices recommended by the Centers for Disease Control.
 Appropriate disinfectants will be used throughout the day, and faculty, staff, and students will be encouraged to wash their hands or to use hand sanitizer frequently, at least every hour if not more often as needed.
 A full cleaning schedule will be developed and available to families who wish to understand the precautions being taken on their child’s behalf.

 Our classroom capacity will be limited to 12 to 15 students total.
 Schools in European and Asian countries that have successfully reopened and remained open have the common denominator of reduced class sizes.
 In addition, siblings who are in close age range are encouraged to enroll together in our mixed-age classroom.
 Not only do children benefit from “working up” and “helping down,” but the logistics of keeping sibling sets safe are reduced.
 For families with middle and high schoolers, we urge you, if possible, to enroll your older children in distance/online learning while sending your younger children to KSPE.

 We can — and must — reopen schools.
 Here’s how.